A History of Solar Activity over Millennia: Solar Activity: Concept and Observations

 Sometimes the regular time evolution of solar activity is broken up by periods of greatly depressed activity called grand minima.
 The last grand minimum (and the only one covered by direct solar observations) was the famous Maunder minimum from 1645\,--\,1715 \citep{eddy76, eddy83}.
 Other grand minima in the past, known from cosmogenic isotope data, include, e.g., the Sp\"orer minimum around 1450\,--\,1550 and the Wolf minimum around the 14th century (see the detailed discussion in Section~\ref{sec:MM}).
 Sometimes the Dalton minimum (ca.\ 1790\,--\,1820) is also considered to be a grand minimum.
 However, sunspot activity was not completely suppressed and still showed Schwabe cyclicity during the Dalton minimum.
 As suggested by \citet{schussler97}, this can be a separate, intermediate state of the dynamo between the grand minimum and normal activity, or an unsuccessful attempt of the sun to switch to the grand minimum state \citep{frick97, sokoloff04}.
 This is observed as the phase catastrophe of solar-activity evolution \citep[e.g.,][]{vitinsky86, kremliovsky94}.
-A peculiarity in the phase evolution of sunspot activity around 1800 was also noted by \citet{sonett83} who ascribed it to a possible error in Wolf sunspot data and by \citet{wilson88}, who reported on a possible misplacement of sunspot minima for cycles 4\,--\,6 in the WSN series.
+A peculiarity in the phase evolution of sunspot activity around 1800 was also noted by \citet{sonett83}, who ascribed it to a possible error in Wolf sunspot data and by \citet{wilson88}, who reported on a possible misplacement of sunspot minima for cycles 4\,--\,6 in the WSN series.
 It has been also suggested that the phase catastrophe can be related to a tiny cycle, which might have been lost at the end of the 18th century because of very sparse observations \citep{usoskin_lost_AA_01, usoskin_lost_GRL_02, usoskin_lost_03, zolotova07}.
-Another period associated with a phase catastrophe is the period of sunspot-activity recovery after the Maunder minimum.
-The recovery of the 11-year cycle passed through the time of distorted phase evolution \citep{usoskin_JGR_MM_01} with the concurrent loss of the 88-year cycle phase \citep{feynman90}.
+We note that a new independent evidence proving the existence of the lost cycle has been found recently in the reconstructed sunspot butterfly diagram for that period \citep{usoskin_lost_09}.